minnafijo/StudentMarklistManagement_1/README.md

 # StudentMarklistManagement

-Student Marklist Management System is a program created to keep a record of the student details of each class and also the mark acquired by students,calculate the total marks and grade them accordingly.
+Student Marklist Management System is a program created to keep a record of the student details of each class and also the marks acquired by students,calculate the total marks and grade them accordingly.

 ## Description
-The objective of this project is to have a proper program to help the teachers and school staffs to manage their student details.This program will read all the data from an excel sheet.
-The user can Add, View and update the student details with the help of a simple graphical user interface.
+The objective of this project is to have a proper program to help the teachers and school staffs to manage their student mark details.This program will read all the data from an excel sheet.
+The user can Add, View and update the student mark details with the help of a simple graphical user interface.

-Our project starts with a GUI for selecting desired class.
-Then we move to the next page Student MarkList Management System where we have options to Add,View and Update the student and markdetails.

 ## Getting Started